-It is widely believed that an open Floquet system coupled to an external thermal bath will eventually reach a non-equilibrium steady state, in which the energy absorbed from the external driving field is balanced by the energy flowing out to the environment.
-Theoretically, the physical observables in the non-equilibrium steady state can be conveniently dealt within the framework of Keldysh formalism.
-To be more precise, the spectral properties and the distribution functions can be calculated from the retarded and Keldysh components of the Keldysh Green's function.
-Since in this paper, we mainly focus on the quasi-particle lifetime, only the retarded component is needed.
-In the supplementary material~\cite{supp}, we show that when the external SC bath degrees of freedom are integrated out, the retarded component of the Keldysh Green's function has the following form,
+It is widely believed that an open Floquet system coupled to an external thermal bath will eventually reach a non-equilibrium steady state, in which the energy absorbed from the external driving field is balanced by the energy flowing out to the environment~\cite{RevModPhys.89.011004,2019arXiv190902008R}.
+Theoretically, the physical observables in the non-equilibrium steady state can be conveniently dealt with within the framework of Keldysh formalism~\cite{DELPRB17}.
+To be more precise, spectral properties and distribution functions can be calculated from the retarded and Keldysh components of the Keldysh Green's function.
+We mainly focus on spectral properties and their quasi-particle lifetimes, so only the retarded component is needed.
+Using the Floquet theorem, in the supplementary material (SM)~\cite{supp}, we show that when the external SC bath degrees of freedom are integrated out, the retarded component of the Keldysh Green's function has the following form~\cite{note},